dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 ##### Similarity

 ###### Strategy/Execution

 As runners, we often discuss race strategies in qualitative terms - negative splits, even pacing, or the dreaded positive splits.
 But what if we could quantify these strategies and compare them objectively?
 Enter the Earth Mover's Distance (EMD), a powerful mathematical tool that's gaining traction in the world of running analytics.

-The EMD, originally developed for image processing, provides a way to measure the dissimilarity between two probability distributions.
+The Earth Mover's Distance (EMD), originally developed for image processing, provides a way to measure the dissimilarity between two probability distributions.
 In the context of running, we can use it to compare different racing strategies by treating each runner's pace distribution over the course of a race as a probability distribution.
 This approach allows us to go beyond simple concepts like "negative" or "positive" splits and capture the nuances of how a runner distributes their effort throughout an entire race.

+Consider a marathon where we break down a runner's pace into 26 discrete measurements, one for each mile.
+To transform this into a probability distribution, we normalize these paces so they sum to 1 - essentially creating a distribution that shows what "proportion" of the runner's effort was spent at each mile marker.

+Let's look at two hypothetical runners in the Chicago Marathon.
+Runner A maintains a steady 8:00 minute/mile pace for the first 20 miles, then gradually slows to 8:30 for the final 6.2 miles - a classic "positive split" strategy.
+Runner B starts at 8:30 minute/mile pace and progressively speeds up, running the final 6.2 miles at 7:30 pace - a "negative split" approach.
+When we normalize these paces into distributions, we can see Runner A's distribution weighted heavily toward the faster paces in the early miles, while Runner B's distribution shows more density in the faster paces during the later miles.

+The EMD then quantifies how much "work" would be needed to transform Runner A's pace distribution into Runner B's.
+In this case, it would show a relatively large value, reflecting the substantial difference between their pacing strategies.
+This becomes particularly interesting when we consider that both runners might finish with the same overall time, despite taking markedly different approaches to distribute their effort throughout the race.

+This quantitative approach allows us to move beyond simply labeling these as "positive" versus "negative" splits, and instead precisely measure the magnitude of difference between these contrasting strategies.

 Why is this important?
 For one, it gives coaches and athletes a more precise way to analyze and compare race strategies.
 Instead of merely saying that two runners had different approaches, we can now quantify exactly how different those approaches were.
 This opens up new avenues for personalized training and race planning.
 For example, a coach could use EMD to track how closely an athlete adheres to their planned race strategy across multiple events, or to compare an athlete's typical strategy to those of top performers in their event.